Calamity210/BirbLang/docs/docs/Core/string.md

 A data type used mainly to represent text, denoted by the `'` or `"` its wrapped within.

-You can indicate that a String is raw and should treat `\` as a literal character, by prefixing it with `r` Strings in birb are multiline by default:
+You can indicate that a String is raw and should treat `\` as a literal character by prefixing it with `r`.
+Strings in birb are multiline by default:

 ```dart
 screm("This string will print on one line");